- 1 Streamlined Filing Compliance Procedures

 However, any penalty assessments previously made with respect to those filing will not be abated.

-Taxpayers who want to participate in the streamlined procedures need a valid Taxpayer Identification Number
+Taxpayers need a valid Taxpayer Identification Number

 All returns submitted under the streamlined procedures must have a valid Taxpayer Identification Number.
 For U.S. citizens, resident aliens, and certain other individuals, the proper TIN is a valid Social Security Number (SSN).